 Base amount ÷ months of anticipated travel = monthly budget

-For example, if you think you’ll be traveling a year, divide your entire untouchable-before-travel savings balance and by 12, or 12 months in the year.
+For example, if you think you’ll be traveling a year, divide your entire untouchable-before-travel savings balance by 12, or 12 months in the year.

 Next, subtract your ballpark plane ticket and lodgings costs (notes in hand), plus any bills you have to pay on the road, from the monthly budget above.

 This is how you can be prepared for these costs.
-It may even be a good idea to set aside these amounts in a different savings from your base to better keep track.
+It may be a good idea to set aside these amounts in a different savings from your base to better keep track.
 You may also consider setting aside a little extra and rounding up on your amounts to be prepared for emergencies.